arukanoido/promod/index.md

 2. Cannot use Admin console commands when switching from a vanilla map to a mod map
 > A vanilla Squad bug.
 Reconnect to the server after changing the map.
 3. Stuttering in the Spectate Camera using in-picture mode.
 > An engine optimization.
-Keep the player in view on your screen when using in-picture mode.
+Keep the spectated player in view on your screen when using in-picture mode.

 # <a name="credit">Credit</a>
 <dl>